jacyee/yammer-analytics/README.md

 <hr>

-A/B test analysis (hypothesis testing) of user experience/ behaviour based on feature experiment, whether certain functionality is worth working on with priority, user experience of new feature development & improvement recommendation
+A/B test analysis (hypothesis testing & validation of change) of user experience/ behaviour based on feature experiment, whether certain functionality is worth working on with priority, user experience of new feature development & improvement recommendation

 _Experiment_ data